VienDinhCom/react-pdf-reader/README.md

 Although I don't have designs for mobile screens, I'm still improving the test on the [mobile-ui](https://github.com/Maxvien/reader-zone/tree/mobile-ui/src) branch.
 You can take a look at it here: https://deploy-preview-1--reader-zone-test.netlify.com

+@SarjuHansaliya: If you have time, please have a look at this project (https://github.com/Maxvien/next-shopify-storefront).
+So you can see how I worked with TypeScript, NextJS, React, Redux, Apollo Client, Shopify Storefront GraphQL API, ... and Material UI.
+Thank you! 😃

 ## Usage

 ### `npm run dev`